My Daughter’s Roommate Was Roofied At A Party

 Being Roofied Changed Her Social Decisions

 A week or so later, Carrie was still shaken by the experience, and said it had made her reevaluate her choices.
 She has decided not to go out as often, and has vowed not to drink anything that hasn’t been poured right in front of her.

 It was a shocking, sobering experience for my daughter and her other roommates, too.
-They had all heard apocryphal stories about girls getting “roofied” and drinks laced with “date rape” drugs.
+They had all heard apocryphal stories about girls being “roofied” and drinks laced with “date rape” drugs.
 But none of them ever thought it would happen to someone they knew.
 It was just an average night out, and they were at a party with “smart, normal people.”
 Things like this only happened at “sketchy parties with gross people.”
 For my daughter, it felt like so much more of a personal violation than any other campus crime.
-Each has resolved to be more cautious, never to leave a friend behind at a party, and to be very careful with what they drink (which is exactly what experts recommend, by the way).
+Each has resolved to be more cautious with their college drinking, never to leave a friend behind at a party, and to be very careful with what they drink (which is exactly what experts recommend, by the way).

 It’s alarming to hear of these things happening to our daughters, but hopefully this experience will inform their behavior and protect them going forward—and other young women, as well.

 *Not her real name.